blaisewf/rvc-cli/README.md

 - `total_epoch`: Total number of training epochs (1 to 10000)
 - `batch_size`: Batch size, limited by GPU VRAM
 - `sampling_rate`: Sampling rate of the audio data (32000, 40000, or 48000)
+- `pretrained`: Train with or without pretrained models (True or False)

 #### 5. Generate index file